MiaMianeko/Comp-376-groupProject-CowCat/README.md

-# Comp-376-groupProject-CowCat
+# Comp-376 Group Project CowCat
-This repo is the project of team CowCat for course comp 376
+This repo is the project of team CowCat for course COMP376.

+### Development Dependence

+- Cinemachine

+- Universal RP